Ski & Snowboard Safety

 The inherent risks of a winter sport include, among others, risks associated with the land, equipment or other participants and animals, as well as the potential for you or another participant to act in a negligent mannerthat may contribute to the injury, death, or damage.

-You are assuming the inherent risks of Complete copies of teh applicable Virginia law and the participant responsibility code published by the National Ski Areas Association area available for review at each ticket sales office of the winter sports area.
+You are assuming the inherent risks of participating in a winter sport at this location.
+Complete copies of the applicable Virginia law and the participant responsibility code published by the National Ski Areas Association are available for review at each ticket sales office of the winter sports area.

 Winter Sports Responsibility Code